beam-community/elixir-companies/README.md

 * [Talkdesk](https://www.talkdesk.com) ([Github](https://github.com/talkdesk)) - Cloud-Based Call Center Software.
 * [TalkJS](https://talkjs.com) ([Github](https://github.com/talkjs)) - Pluggable user-to-user messaging for marketplaces and online platforms.
 We use Elixir for most of our messaging infrastructure.
 * [Telnyx](https://telnyx.com/) ([Github](https://github.com/team-telnyx)) - Telnyx provides a cloud-based portal & API offering carrier grade voice services such as Origination, Termination and SIPtrunking over the Internet.
 Chicago, IL, USA.
+* [Tongdao](https://tongdao.io) ([Github](https://github.com/tongdao)) - Tongdao is a data-driven marketing platform designed to enable businesses to understand their customers and engage them in a smart and personalized way across multiple channels.
+Using Elixir to power our messaging system and data collection backend.
+Shanghai, China.
 * [VoiceLayer](https://voicelayer.io) - Integrate realtime Push-to-Talk into your application.

 #### Customer Service